What is new?

 Gradual publication of results.
 Why do this?

-The aim of this strategy is to disclose some information on the policy strands, without giving all the results away so to ensure a greater impact at the Final Event.
-Each launch will include new yet complementary information, and therefore the entire ranking will not be made public at the beginning to ensure in-depth focus of the results one country at a time.
-In the final presentation in Brussels, the rankings, the full website and the debates that have been generated in the previous months will be presented.
+The aim of this strategy is to disclose relevant information on the policy strands, while the national launches are decided country-by-country, leading to a major international launch with a Final Event.
+Each launch will include new country-by-country information.
+Each national launch will focus on the results one country at a time.
+The entire ranking and scores will not be made public until the final presentation in Brussels, where we will present the scores, the full website and the national debates that we have generated.

-The schedule for the presentation of results will be available from the 20th April on the new version of the MIPEX Website.
+The entire results will be available from the 9th December 2020 on the MIPEX Website.

 Why is MIPEX interesting?

 Policy makers, Members of Parliament, Members of the European Parliament, Non-governmental Organisations and journalists have used the Migrant Integration Policy Index (MIPEX) extensively to inform and widen the debate and conversation with the public

 Since policies are one factor influencing integration, MIPEX can be used as a starting point to evaluate how policy changes can improve integration in practice.

 MIPEX does not criticize any country; it creates fact-based, informed debate.MIPEX compares how countries in Europe, North America, Asia and the Pacific create the conditions for immigrants to participate in society.